dotse/tls-fed-auth/tls-fed-auth.md

 -   Format Validation: The system checks if the submitted metadata adheres to the defined schema and format specifications.
 -   Unique Entity ID: Checks are performed to ensure that the entity_id in the submitted metadata is not already registered by another member.
 Each entity within the federation must have a unique identifier.
--   Unique Public Key Pins: Public key pins [@!RFC7469] are utilized to locate the corresponding entity within the metadata upon establishing a connection.
-Through the validation process, these pins are ensured to be unique within the repository.
-This prevents ambiguity during connection establishment.
+-   Unique Public Key Pins: Public key pins [@!RFC7469] are used to identify client entities within the federation metadata during the connection validation process.
+When a server validates a client's TLS connection, it extracts the pin from the client's TLS certificate and matches it against entries in the federation metadata.
+The requirements for pin uniqueness and usage are detailed in Section (#servers-clients).
 -   Certificate Verification: The issuer certificates listed in the metadata are validated to ensure that the algorithms used in the certificates are well-known and secure, and that the certificates are currently valid and have not expired
 -   Tag Validation: Ensures that tags (see (#servers-clients)) in the metadata adhere to the defined tag structure, verifying both mandatory and optional tags.
 This process is crucial for maintaining consistency and preventing unauthorized tags within a federation.